-- Walk or jog with a friend.
+Walk or jog with a friend.
 Avoid jogging after dark.
-If you must, stay in well-lit areas; walk midway between curbs and buildings and away from alleys and bushes. - Don't stop for stranded motorists.
-You are of greater help to them by calling the police. - Keep valuables in the trunk of your vehicle, not on the seats. - Park your car in well-lit areas. - Remove all keys from your vehicle.
-Thieves look for keys.
-Walk with your keys in your hand. - Tell someone where you are going and when you will return. - Don't fight back if your purse or wallet is snatched.
+If you must, stay in well-lit areas; walk midway between curbs and buildings and away from alleys and bushes.

+- Don't stop for stranded motorists.
+You are of greater help to them by calling the police. - Tell someone where you are going and when you will return. - Don't fight back if your purse or wallet is snatched.
 Turn it over to the thief rather than risk personal injury and call the police immediately. - Be careful about when and where you patronize Automatic Teller Machines (ATM).
 Accessing ATM cash in remote locations, particularly after nightfall, could expose you to risk of robbery and personal injury. - Avoid working or studying alone in a public-access building at night.